lammps/lammps/doc/src/pair_sw.rst

     0 & \left| \delta \right| > \delta_2
     \end{array} \right. \\

 This cut-off function decreases smoothly from 1 to 0 over the range :math:`[\delta_1, \delta_2]`.
 This smoothly turns off the energy and force contributions for :math:`\left| \delta \right| > \delta_2`.
-It is suggested that :math:`\delta 1` and :math:`\delta_2` to be the value around :math:`0.5 \left| \cos \theta_1 - \cos \theta_2 \right|`, with
-:math:`\theta_1` and :math:`\theta_2` as the different types of angles around an atom.
+It is suggested that :math:`\delta 1` and :math:`\delta_2` to be the value around :math:`0.5 \left| \cos \theta_1 - \cos \theta_2 \right|`, with :math:`\theta_1` and :math:`\theta_2` as the different types of angles around an atom.
 For borophene and transition metal dichalcogenides, :math:`\delta_1 = 0.25` and :math:`\delta_2 = 0.35`.
 This value enables the cut-off function to exclude unnecessary angles in the three-body SW terms.

 .. note::

    The cut-off function is just to be used as a technique to exclude some unnecessary angles, and it has no physical meaning.
 It should be noted that the force and potential are inconsistent with each other in the decaying range of the cut-off function, as the angle dependence for the cut-off function is not implemented in the force (first derivation of potential).
 However, the angle variation is much smaller than the given threshold value for actual simulations, so the inconsistency between potential and force can be neglected in actual simulations.

-The *skip_threebody* keyword determines whether or not the three-body term of the potential is calculated.
+The *threebody* keyword is optional and determines whether or not the three-body term of the potential is calculated.
+The default value is "on" and it is only available for the plain *sw* pair style variants, but not available for the *sw/mod* and :doc:`sw/angle/table
-Skipping this significantly increases the speed of the calculation, with the tradeoff that :math:\lambda_{ijk} is forcibly set to 0.
-If the keyword is used with the pair styles, sw/gpu, sw/intel, or sw/kokkos, :math:\lambda_{ijk} will still be forcibly set to 0, but no additional benefits will be gained.
-This keyword cannot be used for variants of the sw/mod or sw/angle/table pair styles.
+<pair_sw_angle_table>` pair style variants.
+To turn off the threebody
+contributions all :math:`\lambda_{ijk}` parameters from the potential file are forcibly set to 0.
+In addition the pair style implementations may employ code optimizations for the *threebody off* setting that can result in significant speedups versus the default.

 Only a single pair_coeff command is used with the *sw* and *sw/mod* styles which specifies a Stillinger-Weber potential file with parameters for all